-AREA B and C - WET WOODLAND Commission a Silviculture survey of Jellyfields.
-Pursue a continuous cover approach to tree management and produce a Standard Woodland Management Plan.
-As part of the Woodland management plan develop a tree management programme to deal with to tree health and public safety issues.
-Establish a policy to leave dead wood standing where possible, otherwise removing limbs or reducing to approx. 5-10m height.
-All cut wood to be retained on site.
-Identify areas of natural regeneration and provide additional support to promote tree growth (clearing/mulching/ rabbit guards).
-Identify areas to experiment with coppicing small number of closely grown Alder and creating structural diversity through mini glades development.
-Control the spread of Sycamore by selective removal of Seeding trees.
-Commission Tree Specialist to reduce and thin the crown of the large Sycamore overhanging Walditch Lane.
-Encourage natural re generation - including the area of Elm suckering.
+Part of Area A plus Area B and C - Commission a Silviculture survey of Jellyfields.

+WET WOODLAND Pursue a continuous cover approach to tree

+WEIWOODLAND

+management and produce a Standard

+Woodland Management Plan.

+As part of the Woodland management plan

+develop a tree management programme to

+deal with to tree health and public safety

+issues.

+Establish a policy to leave dead wood standing

+where possible, otherwise removing limbs or

+reducing to approx. 5-10m height.
+All cut

+wood to be retained on site.

+Identify areas of natural regeneration and

+provide additional support to promote tree

+growth (clearing/mulching/ rabbit guards).

+Identify areas to experiment with coppicing

+small number of closely grown Alder and

+, 0

+creating structural diversity through mini

+glades development.

+Control the spread of Sycamore by selective

+removal of Seeding trees.

+Commission Tree Specialist to reduce and thin

+the crown of the large Sycamore overhanging

+Walditch Lane.

+Encourage natural re generation - including

+the area of Elm suckering.

 Install Bat and Bird Boxes.

-AREA D - STREAM/FLOOD ALLEVIATION Trash screens in the old Sluices collect debris and hold water back.
-Contact the Environment Agency to establish what maintenance is required if any.
+motan Dat and Dira Doves.